bosagora/agora-cl-docs/website/docs/wallet/withdraw-validator.md

   -H 'accept: application/json'
 ```

-and you should see a response that contains withdrawal credentials that should have changed to the `0x01` format which includes your Ethereum execution address.
+and you should see a response that contains withdrawal credentials that should have changed to the `0x01` format which includes your BOSagora execution address.

 ### Done: Receiving partial withdrawals after `withdrawal_credentials` are updated is automatic, but will take time.

 Once your `withdrawal_credentials` field on the validator is updated to the `0x01` prefix all withdrawal actions are complete.
-Withdrawals of earnings over 40,000 BOA will be automatically sent to the chosen ethereum address when a block proposer includes your validator in its block. **Note that a maximum to 16 validators can have their balances withdrawn per block so delay times may vary before seeing the values appear in the ethereum address.**
+Withdrawals of earnings over 40,000 BOA will be automatically sent to the chosen BOSagora address when a block proposer includes your validator in its block. **Note that a maximum to 16 validators can have their balances withdrawn per block so delay times may vary before seeing the values appear in the BOSagora address.**

 </TabItem>
 <TabItem value="full">